 After my first pick in the strawberry fields, I decided to start the canning season by making some homemade strawberry jam.
 I love making homemade jam because it’s one of the best ways to have fresh Oregon strawberries last far past strawberry season.
 Beyond its freshness, homemade jam makes a wonderful simple gift.
 As someone who loves to create, I find that homemade gifts are my favorite way to say, “I’m thinking about you.”

 Homemade jam makes a wonderful food gift all year long.
 Taking a little more effort and making your gifts from your own kitchen can go a long way in showing someone you care.
 Not only that, but home canning also gives you control in what’s in every jar.
 Homemade jam has no preservatives or unnecessary additives and you can create new flavors that you wouldn’t find in the store.
 These are the reasons I love to make my own homemade jam.

-This year Ball® Canning brand is celebrating their 135th anniversary (!) and to celebrate they came out with a few more innovated items to make canning easier and more fun.
+This year Ball® Canning brand is celebrating its 135th anniversary (!) and to celebrate they came out with a few more innovative items to make canning easier and more fun.
 One of my favorite new products is these Ball® Aqua Vintage Jars.
 I love them!
 And I knew that I wanted to use them for my homemade strawberry jam this year.